-Neuro-diversify Your Toolbox
+Neurodiversify Your Toolbox

 Important Note: The purpose of learning “skills” is not to increase masking or “make you more neurotypical.”
 In addition, these workshops are NOT therapy or a therapy group.
-If you are looking for a therapy group, please contact the Counseling and Wellness Center at 360-650-3164 to inquire about our Divergent Minds therapy group, which is described on our Therapy Groups web page.
+If you are looking for a therapy group, please contact the Counseling and Wellness Center at 360-650-3164 to find out more about individual and group services.

 - The opportunity for students to share skills with their ND peers helps build community.